 Having to strive for success is what makes us who we are.

 On this pathway you are able to choose from our full range of KS4 courses.
 You should make three choices, one of which may be a language.
 When making your choices consider which assessment route will suit you best; all GCSE’s are assessed with exams at the end of the course and a few have some non-examined content which counts towards your final grade.
 BTECs and Cambridge nationals have a higher weighting on non-examined assessment.

 Having the ability to manage your studies and your wellbeing will be something you develop over KS4 as you balance the demands of your qualifications with engagement in extracurricular activities.

 This pathway allows you to choose the same options as in the Aspiration and Endeavour pathway but in addition you are able to undertake a functional skills qualification through a Key Skills course.
-The Key Skills course allows you to gain functional skills qualifications in English and undertake an accelerated Maths.
+The Key Skills course allows you to gain a functional skill qualification in English and undertake an accelerated Maths course.
 These courses support your progress across the curriculum.
-You are able to choose 3 options and can select from the full range of subjects; you do not have to choose Key Skills.
+You are able to choose three options and can select from the full range of subjects; you do not have to choose Key Skills.